 Prosthetists: We need your help

-Thank you for your interest in our Namaste Liner and SILC Solutions fabrication System.
-There are two ways you can help us evaluate the liners for clinical fit and durability.
-1. Review Information: We have done research on liner sizing, taper, length, and thickness.
+Thank you for your interest in our Namaste Liners.
+Here is how you can help.
+Review Information: We have done research on liner sizing, taper, length, and thickness.
 However, your real-world experience is needed to review our research.
-Below is a liner sizing chart and a FAQ.
+Below is a liner sizing chart, FAQ, and a poster presentation on our liners.
 Please review and send us your comments.
-2. Get a Liner: As practitioners, you know that can learn a lot from a picture, but nothing beats holding the device in your hands and getting user feedback.
-Therefore, we are hoping to send you a liner for feedback.
-As a small non-profit organization with an extremely small budget, we can't afford to send these liners for free.
-Instead, we would like give you a liner in exchange for a donation of $60 or more to Operation Namaste.
-However at this point, we can only deliver liners to USA clinics for testing.
+Get a Liner: As practitioners, you know that can learn a lot from a picture, but nothing beats holding the device in your hands and getting user feedback.
+Please contact us if you are interested in receiving one of our liners for review.
+Sample will be available late in 2022.